 In this research study, questionnaires distributed to the private and public schools.
 A hundred participant teachers (90%) were working at public secondary schools and only 11 participant teachers (10%) were working at private secondary schools.
-Thus, the researcher could not analyse any awareness differences between workplace groups.
+Thus, the researcher could not analyse any awareness difference between working place groups.